Bennyblanco9116/Bennyblanco9116/README.md

 - 👋 Hi, I’m @Bennyblanco9116
-- 👀 I’m interested in Cybersecurity and Human health
+- 👀 I’m interested in Cybersecurity,computer science and Human health
 - 🌱 I’m currently learning Computer science
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me Message ~blanco~• on WhatsApp. https://wa.me/254740915718